cgorski/glow-control/README.md

 ## Features

 - Network-based discovery of Twinkly devices
+- Easy integration with any app that can pipe output to the CLI
 - High-level control interfaces for managing device modes and settings
 - Real-time effect control from an external network device
 - Custom LED movie uploads